misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

     # For rvm
     brew install apple-gcc42

+Tell rvm to automatically install dependencies via Homebrew with the following command:

+    $ rvm autolibs osx_brew

 Next, build and install the latest version of Ruby by running the following (this will take a long time):

     $ rvm install 1.9.3

+You may get an error message saying "There was an error while trying to resolve rubygems version for 'latest'.
+Halting the installation."
+Just run the install again like so to fix the issue:

-    $ rvm use 1.9.3
+    $ rvm reinstall 1.9.3
-    $ rvm rubygems latest

 Verify the RVM install by running the following commands:

     $ rvm -h
     $ rvm list
     $ rvm use 1.9.3
+    $ rvm rubygems latest

 To ensure that the newer Ruby 1.9.3 is used by default instead of the system 1.8.7 version, run the following command: